 Third Salt identifies assets and brands anchored in daily behavioral patterns rather than category noise.
-The edge lies in recognizing where consumer identity, land scarcity, and operator discipline intersect before they are priced as inevitabilities.
+The edge lies in recognizing where consumer identity, land scarcity, and operator discipline are undervalued before they are priced as inevitabilities.
 This advantage is not trend-dependent; it is repeatable because behavior and geography change far more slowly than narratives.

 Our mandate is constraint-based: if a project cannot be tied to repeatable human behavior, enforceable governance, and a path to pricing power, it is excluded.
 This removes narrative creep and eliminates “hot market” temptation.
 The Fund will not pursue ideas that require a belief in new behavior to work.

 No. Digital assets may be accepted as a funding mechanism for qualified investors, but crypto is not a thesis input.
 Contributions are converted or custodied per policy.
-The Fund’s investments are in real assets, brands, and enforceable behaviors—not speculative currencies.
+The Fund’s investments are in real assets, brands, and enforceable behaviors, not speculative currencies.

 The minimum is defined in the subscription materials.
 Requests below the threshold may be declined or deferred.
 Minimums protect the Fund’s operational integrity.

 Third Salt values proof of inevitability: the moment when market, operator, and identity align such that resistance collapses.
-This is demonstrated through case studies, adoption data, entitlements, and brand share—not projected IRR.
+This is demonstrated through case studies, adoption data, entitlements, and brand share, not projected IRR.
 Outcomes are reported, not promised.

 Only accredited investors eligible under Regulation D Rule 506(c).
 Suitability and accreditation are verified before capital is accepted.

 Yes, subject to custodian requirements and verification.
 Entity structures do not change the Fund’s allocation logic or reporting standards.
+The allocation process takes place in our secure Investor Portal found at www.ThirdSalt.com.

 Investors receive standardized periodic updates and annual K-1s.
 Reporting follows institutional norms: clarity over volume, facts over forecasts, with additional materials available in the data room when appropriate.